DavidNeveling/ChaseGame/README.md

 # ChaseGame
 Sloppy Python game I made on a Saturday.
-I've just been messing around with pygame and decided to see what I could make after a week of learning python.
+I've just been messing around with pygame and decided to see what I could make after a week of learning Python.